Marlboro Township, New Jersey: Railroad

 Started in 1867 (completed in 1877) as the Monmouth County Agricultural Railroad; A train rail ran through Marlboro.
 There were four stops in Marlboro (Bradevelt, Marlboro, Morganville, and Wickatunk).
 The railroad line was largely abandoned by the 1970s.
 Owned by Jersey Central in the 1990s it was leased to the Monmouth County Park System in a rail to trail process.

 Roads and highways

 As of May 2010, the township had a total of 229.71 mi of roadways, of which 201.56 mi were maintained by the municipality, 11.05 mi by Monmouth County and 17.10 mi by the New Jersey Department of Transportation.

 The car is the most common mode of transportation in Marlboro.
-The main public thoroughfares in Marlboro are U.S. Route 9, Route 18, CR 520 and Route 79.
+The main public thoroughfares in Marlboro are U.S. Route 9, Route 18, County Road 520 and Route 79.
 Also, Route 34 goes through the northeastern part of the township.
 These routes provide access to major highways including the Garden State Parkway and the New Jersey Turnpike.
 Taxi services are also available through a number of local private companies.